 WTFDYDWYDKWTD at work

-Remember, none of us really know what we’re doing, no matter how senior we get.
+None of us really know what we’re doing, no matter how senior we get.

 1. Record & Revisit

-99.999% of the time, I’m multi-tasking and can’t fully pay attention to the initial K.O.
-Recording the brief has been my ram in the bush.
-When you can’t take quick notes but don’t want to miss the convo, THIS HELPS.
-You’ll be able to revisit the in-real-time conversation later and get all the bits that aren’t in the brief doc or the post-meeting minutes.
+Can’t take quick notes but don’t want to miss the convo?
+THIS HELPS.
+You’ll be able to revisit the in-real-time chit chat when your hands, ears, brain, and eyes are freed up.
+Bonus, you get all the bits that aren’t in the brief doc or the post-meeting minutes. yay

 2. PAP: Panic and Pray

-I’m a crashout queen because emotional regulation when I’m stressed is not easy — yay, anxiety and hyperfixation!
-If I had a dollar for the number of times I’ve had to stop what I’m doing, lay prostrate, and cry while saying “Lord, I need your help, ...
+If I had a dollar for the number of times I’ve had to stop what I’m doing, lay prostrate, and cry while saying “Lord, I need your help,” ...
 I’d honestly have enough money to buy the Switch 2 in cash and several new Nintendo games.
-Ijs, sometimes nothing helps more than a little teary-eyed panic prayer.

 3. Phone A Friend

-So many sparks have sparked from conversations with my mom about life and groceries.
-It’s like phoning a friend on Who Wants To Be A Millionaire.
+Think of it like phoning a friend on Who Wants To Be A Millionaire.
 Stakes are high, the pressure’s on, and someone outside the box can always help you get out of it.
-Of course, legally, I have to tell you to be mindful, cutesy, and demure — remember your NDAs.

 4. No Dumb Questions